Dave Holland (drummer): Trapeze

 Trapeze appeared in the British TV show Colour Me Pop and soon was swamped with offers of recording contracts, including one from The Beatles' Apple.
 Trapeze, however, settled for the newly formed Threshold label, belonging to The Moody Blues members.
 The band would soon open for The Moodies and other well-known acts.
 On Threshold, the band released three records, the debut as a quintet and the rest as a power trio.

-Trapeze were gaining momentum at the time, especially in the southern United States, but lost a major contributor as Glenn Hughes decided to leave the band and join Deep Purple for the recording of their Burn album.
+Trapeze was gaining momentum at the time, especially in the southern United States, but lost a major contributor as Glenn Hughes decided to leave the band and join Deep Purple for the recording of their Burn album.

 Mel Galley and Dave Holland added a bass player and a second guitarist.
-Dave Holland and Mel Galley also toured as part of John Lodge (musician) – Justin Hayward (of The Moody Blues fame) band The Blue Jays (Blue Jays (album)).
+Dave Holland and Mel Galley also toured as part of John Lodge (musician) – Justin Hayward (of The Moody Blues fame) band The Blue Jays (Blue Jays).

 In 1978 Trapeze recorded their last studio LP, Running/Hold On.

 Earlier on, both Galley and Holland lent a hand in the recording of Glenn Hughes' first solo album, Play Me Out, offering a unique blend of psychedelic jazz funk.
 Holland was assisted by Mark Nauseef on percussion.

 In 1979 and 1980, Holland recorded some drum parts for Justin Hayward's solo albums, Songwriter and Night Flight.

 Judas Priest

 Holland left Trapeze and joined Judas Priest in August 1979.
 He played drums on many of Judas Priest's platinum albums, such as British Steel, Screaming for Vengeance, Defenders of the Faith, Turbo and Ram It Down.

 During the 1980s, Holland also collaborated with guitarist Robin George, as part of his band Life and on George's solo project, Dangerous Music.

 In 1989, personal problems (health and family issues) and musical differences forced Holland to leave Judas Priest.
-He was replaced by original Saints Or Sinners drummer Scott Travis, who had also previously played in the band Racer X.
+He was replaced by original Saints or Sinners drummer Scott Travis, who had also previously played in the band Racer X.